What Adventists Believe About the Trinity

 The Trinity in the Old Testament

-Adventists and other Christians see references to the Trinity in the first chapter of the Old Testament.
-It shows God creating our world, the life on it, and especially human beings.
+Adventists and other Christians see references to the Trinity in the first chapter of the Old Testament, when God created our world, the life on it, and especially human beings.

 Here is how the creation of humanity was first expressed: